AndersenLab/VCF-kit/docs/genome.md

 vk genome --ref=ViralProj209365
 ```

-### Download referecence from wormbase
+## Wormbase Genomes

-Reference genomes can be obtained from wormbase by specifying the wormbase version.
+Reference genomes can also be obtained from wormbase.

 ```
 vk genome wormbase --ref=WS245